-How to make wheat halwa recipe
+How to make Wheat Halwa

-1. Firstly measure and keep all the ingredients ready for making atte ka halwa.
+1. Firstly measure and keep all the ingredients ready for making Atte Ka Halwa.

 2. In a kadai or pan, add 2 cups water.